Prioritized Repairing and Consistent Query Answering in Relational Databases: Preliminaries

 there exists a substitution $\rho$ of variables $\bar{x}$ such that $\varphi(\rho(\bar{x}))$ is valid and $\rho(\bar{x}_i)=t_i$ for every $i\in\{1,\ldots,n\}$. \end{definition}

 We recall the notion of a conflict hypergraph that allows to visualize all the conflicts present in the instance~\cite{ABCHRS03,ChMa04}.
 We recall that a hypergraph is a generalization of an undirected graph by allowing more than two nodes to be connected by a hyperedge.
-Formally, a {\em hypergraph} is a pair consisting of a set of nodes and a set of hyperedges, where a {\em hyperedge} is a subset of the node set.
-Given a hypergraph $\mathcal{G}$ by $V(\mathcal{G})$ we denote its set of nodes, and by $E(\mathcal{G})$ we denote its set of hyperedges.
-The {\em conflict hypergraph} $\mathcal{G}(I,F)$ of $I$ w.r.t. $F$ is a hypergraph whose set of nodes is $I$ and set of hyperedges consists of all conflicts in $I$ w.r.t. $F$.

-The size of the hypergraph is the size of the node set and the sum of cardinalities of all hyperedges.
-We observe that assuming $F$ to be fixed, the maximum cardinality of every hyperedge in a conflict hypergraph is bound by a constant.
+Formally, a \emph{hypergraph} is a pair consisting of a set of nodes and a set of hyperedges, where a \emph{hyperedge} is a subset of the node set.
+Given a hypergraph $\mathcal{G}$ we denote its set of nodes by $V(\mathcal{G})$, and its set of hyperedges by $E(\mathcal{G})$. \begin{definition}[Conflict hypergraph] Given a set of integrity constraints $F$ and a database instance $I$, the \emph{conflict hypergraph} $\mathcal{G}(I,F)$ of $I$ w.r.t.\ $F$ is a hypergraph whose set of nodes is $I$ and set of hyperedges consists of all conflicts in $I$ w.r.t.\ $F$. \end{definition} The size of the hypergraph is he sum of the size of the node set and the cardinalities of all hyperedges.
+We observe that assuming $F$ to be fixed, the maximum cardinality of every hyperedge in a conflict hypergraph is bounded from above by a constant.
 Consequently, the size of a conflict hypergraph $\mathcal{G}(I,F)$ is polynomial in the size of the instance $I$.

-Two nodes are {\em neighboring} (or are {\em neighbors}) in a hypergraph if there exists a hyperedge containing both nodes.
+Two nodes are \emph{neighboring} (or are \emph{neighbors}) in a hypergraph if there exists a hyperedge containing both nodes.
 The {\em neighborhood} of a node $v\in V(\mathcal{G})$ in a hypergraph $\mathcal{G}$ is

 A hyperedge connecting exactly two nodes is called simply an edge and a hypergraph having only edges is called a graph.
 Similarly, we define the conflict graph.
 The conflict graph for the instance in Example~\ref{ex:repairs} is in Figure~\ref{fig:conflict-hypergraph}.